pingidentity/terraform-provider-pingone/docs/resources/application_resource_grant.md

 - `application_id` (String) The ID of the application to create the resource grant for.
 - `environment_id` (String) The ID of the environment to create the application resource grant in.
 - `resource_id` (String) The ID of the protected resource associated with this grant.
-- `scopes` (List of String) A list of IDs of the scopes associated with this grant.
+- `scopes` (Set of String) A list of IDs of the scopes associated with this grant.

 ### Read-Only